zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 SCIM is an abbreviation for System for Cross-domain Identity Management; a protocol that is supported by most major IdP technologies, such as Entra ID (formerly known as Azure AD), Okta, Auth0, etc. For more information, see the [SCIM protocol](https://scim.cloud/).

 The SCIM module allows you to integrate your app with the Joiner, Mover, Leaver (JML) process in your organization.
 It enables the assignment of tasks to users before their first login to the app.
 Additionally, based on the information in your IdP (for example, user groups), the SCIM module automatically creates and deactivates users in your app.
-This functionality helps you to control Mendix user licensing cost.
+This functionality helps you to control Mendix user licensing costs.

 {{% alert color="info" %}}
 Before you include the SCIM module in your app, you need to check if your IdP supports SCIM protocol.
 If you want to integrate with an on-premises AD or similar, you may need to use the [LDAP module](/appstore/modules/ldap/) instead.